canceromics/AStruct/README.md

         <-gf genome.fa> genome fasta file
         <-o out_prefix> output file prefix
         [-mutf snp.vcf] snp vcf/bed file
-        [-peakf m6Apeak.bed] bed3 file that include m6Apeak regions.
-        [-circf circRNA.bed] bed3 file that include circRNA regions.
         [-sf struct.bed] bed file with structure in 4th column.
         [-alen length] alignment length. (default is 150, must bigger than 0) [-rlen length] read fragment length. (default is 300, must bigger than alignment length) (Tips: single end simulation enabled when alignment length is the same as read fragment length)
         [-minalen length] minimum alignment length which sequence lower than this length would be dropped. (default is 30) [-faf frequency] enable and set fixed allele frequency. (default is disabled) [-peak] enable simulation with m6Apeaks.
-        [-genef gene.bed] only the genes in this file can be used in simulation, and IP enrichment, IP read count, input read count can also be set in this file.
+        [-genef gene.bed] only the genes in this file can be used in simulation.
-        [-lnp proportion] set linear reads proportion against circle reads. (default is 50) [-share] enable more than 1 circle m6Apeak in the same gene.
-        [-nolinear] disable m6Apeak simulation when m6Apeaks do not overlap with circRNAs.
-        [-npback proportion] set background proportion in non peak regions in IP against to input. (default is 0.01) [-minbr count] minimum background reads count in IP. (default is 0) [-enrich proportion] set m6Apeaks enrichment proportion. (default is calculated to ensure the same size between IP and input files.
         [-bases bases] allow structures show in some bases such as "AC". (default is all bases) [-mut] change structure simulation from RTstop to RTmutation.
 ```